rwirdemann/markdownsift/README.md

 2025-07-20:
 Started the year with ambitious plans. #thoughts
 ```
-A tagged paragraph ends with a newline, thus everthing before the tagged line and everthing after the new line is not exctracted.
+A tagged paragraph ends with a newline, thus everything before the tagged line and everything after the new line is not extracted.

-## TODOso
+## TODOs

 - [ ] Make file pattern configurable
 - [ ] Sort blocks in descent order, given by cli flag